WilliamWFLee/pydepict/README.rst

 This library is licensed under the MIT Licence.
 See ``LICENSE`` for license and copyright details.
 Code files will also include a header explicitly stating that the license and copyright applies.

-This library uses the NetworkX library, which is licensed under the 3-clause BSD license.
-See ``LICENSE.networkx`` for details.
+This library uses the NetworkX and pygame libraries.
+NetworkX which is licensed under the 3-clause BSD license, while pygame is licensed under the GNU Lesser General Public License (LGPL).
+See ``LICENSE.networkx`` and ``LICENSE.pygame`` respectively for details.